 Based on the number of units in the inventory, the goods in category "A" cover a relatively small amount, but they account for a sizable portion of the inventory value, according to the graph above.
 The products in category "B" contribute just minimally to inventory value & quantity.
 Although they make up a sizable amount of the inventory in terms of number, the products in category "C" only represent a very small portion of the inventory's worth.

 An inventory manager can do ABC calculations on a variety of inventories or on certain product categories.
-Typically, an ABC calculation is completed in five phases as follows:
+Typically, an ABC calculation is completed in four phases as follows:

 For example, things that makeup 80% of the entire inventory may be classified as category "A" items.
 Comparatively, the products that make up the next 15% may be placed in the category "B," and the final 5% may be placed in the category "C."